Canada country brief

 Australia-Canada Economic Leadership Forum

 Formed in 2010, the Australia-Canada Economic Leadership Forum (AusCan Forum) brings together business, academia and other non-government players to contribute to the development of the bilateral relationship.
 It is modelled on similar gatherings Australia has with its closest political and economic partners, notably the Australian American Leadership Dialogue.
-Australia will host the next Auscan Forum in Melbourne in February 2020.
-Previous Forums have been held in Sydney (November 2010), Toronto (July 2012), Melbourne (February 2014), Vancouver (July 2015), Sydney (February 2017) and Montreal (July 2018).
+Canada will host the next AusCan Forum in Toronto in 2021.
+Previous Forums have been held in Sydney (November 2010), Toronto (July 2012), Melbourne (February 2014), Vancouver (July 2015), Sydney (February 2017) and Montreal (July 2018) and Melbourne (February 2020).

 Chamber of Commerce